Documentation

 Connect the Plug to the Power Switch — ↗️ Refer to the Wiring Diagram

-Connect the Power Switch to the SSR — ↗️ Refer to the Wiring Diagram
+Connect the Power Switch to Line — ↗️ Refer to the Wiring Diagram

 Power-On Test and First Boot